MrAdrianBn/WeatherApp/README.md

-WeatherApp, for the given city shows weather conditions, local time.
+WeatherApp, for the given city shows weather conditions, local time.\
+GUI created using Kivy framework.